ctro/patternjournal/README.md

 Use [Packer](https://packer.io) to build machine images.
 We run both the server and the database on one small VM.
-We expect `packer.exe` to be in `bin/`
+We expect `packer.exe` to be in `image/`
-You need an `account.json`, [Instructions](https://www.packer.io/docs/builders/googlecompute.html)

 Files related to Packer builds are in `image/`

-Build the image: `./image/build.ps1`
+### Terraform

+Use [Terraform](https://terraform.io) to build infrastructure.
+We expect `terraform.exe` to be in `infra/`

+Files related to Terraform are in `infra/`

-### Image Pre-Boot steps
+### Pre-Build steps

+These are all one-time setup tasks

 1. Set up Oauth for prod.
-    - This is a one-time setup.
     - Create credentials and save `.env.prod` in the `image` folder.
     - It's in `.gitignore` already, the image will be built with this included.

 2. Set up Github creds
-    - This is a one-time setup.
-    - Create credentials and save `.ssh` in the `image` folder.
+    - `ssh-keygen` credentials locally and save `.ssh` folder in the `image` folder.
     - It's in `.gitignore` already, the image will be built with this included.

+3. Set up a Service user
+    - Name it PatternJournalServiceAdmin or something.
+We use the same user for image building, backup uploads, etc.
+    - User must have `Compute Admin` and `Storage Admin` Roles.
+    - Create credentials in the Google Console and save `serviceAdminAccount.json` in the `image` folder.
+    - It's in `.gitignore` already, the image will be built with this included.

 TERRAFORM TODO
-Need to create GCP bucket.
-Multi-region US.
-"Nearline", "Bucket Policy".
-Retention Policy 3 years.
 Need to create Service user for this.
 "Storage Admin".
 Create a JSON key.
 Need to  create static IP

+### Now Build the image

+`image/build.ps1`

 ### Launch the image